alacritty/alacritty/docs/features.md

 will perform line selection.
 If you hold <kbd>Ctrl</kbd> while expanding the selection, it will switch to the block selection mode.

-## Emojis

-TODO: -> Should this be mentioned at all?  -> Fontconfig instructions for debugging?  -> Maybe a troubleshooting section in the wiki is better?

-## URLs

-TODO: -> Should this be mentioned at all?  -> Tell people about shift?

 [configuration file]: ../alacritty.yml